Motion115/Stocastic-GaussianProcess/README.md

 Besides, my model does not fare well in predicting long-term results.
 I believe this is in line with the Gaussian Process assumption that the data is a normal distribution.

 ![](./result-presentation/long_term.png)

+### Further reading

+I believe some of the issues that I encounter could be solved with newer advances in this field.
+I have yet to try [Volt](https://github.com/g-benton/volt), but it seems a promising solution to longer term estimations.